Rate This Playground!

 Looking for other indoor playgrounds?

-Visit my Singapore Indoor Playgrounds page for complete listing and reviews of ALL indoor playgrounds in Singapore!
-Or jump directly to the reviews below:
+Visit my Singapore Indoor Playgrounds page for listing and summary of more indoor playgrounds in Singapore, or jump directly to the reviews below:

 Find more travel ideas on…

 Little Planet Playland is giving away a free entry to 5 lucky readers!

 Each winner will receive a free entry for 1 child to Little Planet Playland.
 (Normal admission applies for additional accompanying sibling / child.)

 Simply complete the rafflecopter below to stand a chance to win a free visit to Little Planet Playland!
 Contest ends 20 September 2015 at 2359.